explainers-by-googlers/CHIPS-spec/draft-cutler-httpbis-partitioned-cookies.md

 In order to meet these use cases, this document proposes changes to RFC6265bis to support a new cookie attribute, Partitioned, which restricts the contexts that a cookie is available to only those whose top-level document is same-site with the top-level document that the cookie was created in.

-When top-level site is the one setting the cookie, a calculation will be made to determine if the frame the cookie is being set on has any cross-site ancestors.
-If a cross-site ancestor is present, then that will be indicated in the key of the Partitioned attribute.
+In addition to double-keying cookies on top-level site, we propose to additionally key cookies on a bit indicating whether the frame tree includes a cross-site ancestor to prevent attacks between framed documents.

 This attribute will allow embedded sites to use HTTP state without giving them the capability to link user behavior across distinct top-level sites.